At the National Museum of Australia we write in a way that is clear, precise and direct because:

 Readers should be aware that this publication contains names and images of people now deceased.
 The use of such material has been approved by the communities concerned, but guidance of local leaders should be sought before this publication is used in Australian Indigenous communities.

-Warning: This website includes images and names of deceased people that may cause distress to Aboriginal and Torres Strait Islander peoples.
+This website includes names, images and voices of deceased Aboriginal and Torres Strait Islander peoples.

 Objects can be of great significance to some people, and some people must avoid seeing or being close to particular objects.
 The Museum avoids exhibiting or publishing images of these objects.